-Enter your holding number into the targeting tool to ensure that you only apply for options or capital items which are available on your land.
+Enter your holding number into the targeting tool to check which options or capital items are available on your land.
 If you have several holdings, you will need to enter each of these separately.
+In exceptional cases you can apply for other options or capital items if you have obtained an Endorsement from NatureScot.

-For Slurry storage applications, holding codes with land contiguous to the boundary of designated NVZ areas or have land which is part in / part out of a designated NVZ will not have Slurry Storage listed in the Targeting Tool as an option that may be eligible to apply for.
-In these circumstances, the eligibility for Slurry Storage should be checked with the relevant area office before commencing an application
+For Slurry storage applications, holding codes with land contiguous to the boundary of designated NVZ areas or land which is part in and part out of a designated NVZ will not have Slurry Storage listed in the Targeting Tool as an option that may be eligible to apply for.
+In these circumstances, the eligibility for Slurry Storage should be checked with the relevant area office before commencing an application.

-If you find your location code is not recognised when you enter it on the targeting tool, please contact your local RPID or NatureScot office to discuss this matter further.
+If you find your location code is not recognised when you enter it on the targeting tool, please contact your local RPID office to discuss this matter further.